 Natively, the Apple Watch doesn’t come with a full on-screen keyboard.
 However, there are plenty of keyboard apps such as Shift Keyboard which add this functionality, including swipe typing.

-The watch is available as either GPS-only or LTE, with the latter offering you a completely tether-free experience.
+The Apple watch is available as either GPS-only or LTE, with the latter offering you a completely tether-free experience.
 With the LTE version, you can stream music, make phone calls, and send/receive text messages whilst away from your phone.

 The watch has a battery capacity of 304mAh which allows it to last around 18 hours with normal use, just enough to get you through a full day.